-Burbio audits over 1,200 school districts representing over 35,000 schools in 50 states in three different sample groups which generate three different margins for error.
+Burbio audits over 1,200 school districts representing 47% of the US K-12 student enrollment in over 35,000 schools in 50 states.
+We use three different sample groups which generate three different margins for error.
 Districts are checked every 72 hours for changes.
 See below for details and reconciliation.

 • For 232 of the most highly populated counties in the US - representing over 28% of the US student population - Burbio samples school districts representing an average of 90% of the students in those counties - generally it's just one district - and then categorizes the type of learning accordingly.
 For that group of 232 counties, margin for error at 95% confidence is 0.1% given the high concentration of sampling that occurred.

 • For 228 additional highly populated counties - with multiple independent districts that in theory could make different choices about learning plans - Burbio audits between three and ten school districts per county, focusing on a mix of small and large.
 We determined a margin of error of 3.8% based on the sample size versus the number of districts.
 This group of counties makes up 47% of the US student population.

 • For the remaining counties, (25% of student population) we audit a total of 130 school districts.
 There is a margin for error of 8% in this subgroup based on sample size versus total number of school districts.

 • For overall margin of error, we took the square root of the sum of the squares in our initial populations to maintain our 95% confidence interval.
 The result gave us an overall error of 2.73%.

 © 2021 Burbio, Inc.